apacblocks/apacblocks.org/README.md

 - Raise the general standards of blockchain-literacy,
 - Enable peer-discovery of high signal to noise ratio people.

+### Genesis party
+The genesis party will be held on Friday the 6th of September in Hong Kong.
+Please register [here](https://www.eventbrite.com/e/apac-blockchain-association-launch-party-tickets-70731219983) if you wish to attend, as numbers are limited.
+The code for a free ticket is the first 17 characters of the Bitcoin genesis headline.

 ### Membership Protocol and Fees

 New members can only join the organisation while in physical attendance at an APAC Blocks event.